 Any extended period of time on campus must be pre-approved by your dean’s office.

 Faculty and staff access to the Health Sciences Center should be coordinated through Health Sciences Incident Command at HSIC@hsc.wvu.edu.
 Information about access to Health Sciences Center entrances can be found here.

 The FBI has shared a warning about teleconferencing and online classroom highjacking threats.

 When sending Zoom Meeting invitations to students, please continue to send Zoom MeetingID to students/faculty via email or post the MeetingID within SOLE (Login required) to help prevent unauthorized individuals from entering your online classroom or teleconference.
 Never post Zoom meeting information to a public website or social media site and/or utilize meeting passwords, waiting room features to control admittance of guests.

 When sharing Zoom links for upcoming departmental meetings/conferences, please send privately to guests via email or calendar invite only.

 Please contact the HSC Help Desk at firstname.lastname@example.org if you have any questions.

 As classes move online, faculty will rely more on written content, online examinations, web meetings, recorded lectures and other media content.
 For students with disabilities, this presents unique challenges.
 Therefore, it is important that instructors work with the Office of Accessibility Services (OAS) to ensure that those students receive equal access to course instruction.

-Additional information about testing and additional accommodations can be found on the OAS website.
-For questions about utilizing academic accommodations in the online classroom, or if you need assistance, please contact the Office of Accessibility Services at 304-293-6700.
+The OAS site provides recommendations that apply to faculty members who have received an official accommodation authorization letter from OAS indicating that a student in their class receives accommodations.
+For questions about the implementation of a student’s academic accommodations in the online classroom, or if you need assistance, please contact the Office of Accessibility Services at 304-293-6700.

 The Provost’s Office has asked professors to consider a variety of methods to deliver instruction, some of which do not necessarily involve the internet.